 Although bias claims are not made in the current version of the profile, this calculation is provided for use in later versions of the profile where bias claims will be made.
 At the present time, bias claims for phantoms only are expected as no verified clinical methods for estimation of true SWS in patients are available.
-MRE may eventually be a qualified method for provision of "gold standard" SWS values for computation of bias.
 Currently the values obtained using a standard acquisition procedure in phantoms (using a Verasonics research system) are considered the "gold standard" for bias and linearity estimation.